 Construction-related local licences and responsible declarations

 Once the construction works finalise, a first occupancy licence must be obtained.
 The purpose of the first occupancy licence is to verify that the works have been carried out in the terms of the previously granted works licence.
-Generally, the granting of such licence is preceded by an inspection of the building by the technical services of the City Council.
+Generally, the granting of such licence is preceded by an inspection of the building by the City Council's technical services.

 In the event of minor works, the interested party must file a responsible declaration or notification related to the works to be carried out, stating that they comply with applicable laws and regulations.
-Depending on the scope of works and the relevant Municipality, the works can be commenced after filing the document or after a certain period of time if the Municipality does not oppose them.
-There are regions where once the works are finalized, the interested party must file a communication with the relevant Municipality informing about the first occupation of the premises, as the case may be.
+In certain cases, a technical project will have to be submitted.
+Depending on the scope of the works and the relevant Municipality, the works can be commenced after filing the document or after a certain period of time if the Municipality does not oppose them.
+There are regions where once the works are finalised, the interested party must send a communication to the relevant Municipality providing information on the first occupancy of the premises, as the case may be.
 In any event, the Municipality is entitled to inspect the works and adopt any measure to restore legality, as the case may be.

 It should be pointed out that such licences and responsible declarations are required from the owner of the property and, depending on the case, also from the property's occupants, such as, for instance, tenants of office buildings or retail units.
 Should any person or entity carry out any works or activities without previously having obtained the corresponding licence, the City Council may impose a fine, as well as take other urban development-related measures (such as, for example, ordering the suspension of the activities or works carried out without a licence, declaring the closure of the building or premises, etc.)

-Finally, note that any amendment to the relevant works authorised or notified, needs to obtain an additional works license or need to be notified, depending on whether the works were considered major or minor.
+Finally, note that any amendment to the relevant authorised or notified works would require an additional works licence or notification, depending on whether the works were considered major or minor.